detro/phantomjs-jasminexml-example/README.markdown

 using [Jasmine](https://github.com/pivotal/jasmine) on the top of [PhantomJS](https://github.com/ariya/phantomjs).

-**IMPORTANT** - At the moment it works only with my [utilities branch](https://github.com/detro/phantomjs/tree/utilities) of PhantomJS, as the API for File I/O it uses, are not yet part of the _upstream_.

 It is designed to be used _standalone_ or _within Maven_.

 ## Use Standalone